Niksharpkings/wanderlust/README.md

  ## [Description](#table-of-contents)

- ## WanderLust - Application Design and Function
+ ## WanderLust - Application Design and Concept

+ Have you ever been hesitant to share your ideas and creativities in the same boring social media platform?
+Or do you constantly worry about your privacy being sold?

- In a world full of trolls, likes, dislikes and censorship, WanderLust.com is a platform designed to display the creativity of individuals and businesses without the agony of third party influences.
+ In a world full of trolls, likes, dislikes and censorship, WanderLust.com is a platform designed to display the creativity of individuals and businesses without the agony of third party influences - also AD free.

+ Our idea is to have an app that inspires our visitors to take a break from the hustle and bustle of life and the pressure of social media likes and comments.
+To travel and adventure out to the world and hopefully, sign up and share back.

  # Our Task and Application Requirments